MarcoPelazza/Synth101/README.md

  <div>
  <p></p>
- <p>In addiction is possible to set the master volume, the pan and the overall ON/OFF from the respective knobs and button</p>
+ <p>In addiction is possible to set the master volume, the pan and the overall ON/OFF from the respective knobs and button.
+The arrow permits to swap the pedal order</p>
  </div>